-While you don’t want to move too fast with your drone while capturing footage, there are times where the shots can seem to drag.
+While you don’t want to move too fast with your drone while capturing footage, there are times when the shots can seem to drag.
 Speed them up while editing so your videos have better pacing between slower shots of specific subjects and general landscape flyover shots.

 Use an ND Filter

 An ND filter, or a neutral-density filter, will allow you to set your camera’s shutter speed at about double your frame rate.
 Since the industry standard for frame rate is 24 fps, you’ll want to set your shutter speed at 1/48 or 1/50.
-An ND filter will smooth out the choppiness you can get when shooting drone footage and gives it a bit of motion blur, and it’ll also keep your camera’s exposure consistent when lighting conditions change.
+An ND filter will smooth out the choppiness you can get when shooting drone footage and give it a bit of motion blur, and it’ll also keep your camera’s exposure consistent when lighting conditions change.
 This will help give your drone footage a more cinematic appearance.